This post is also available in: Italian

-Recently I heard a homily that claimed what really happened is that bystanders took out food they were hiding under their cloaks and shared it.
+I once heard a homily that claimed what really happened is that bystanders took out food they were hiding under their cloaks and shared it.
 Jesus’ preaching inspired the melting of selfishness, and this was the true miracle according to this preacher.

 He had to be joking, they must have thought to themselves.
 They had nothing, or almost nothing.
 Just five loaves and two fish–scarcely enough to serve as an appetizer for themselves, never mind the crowd.
 But the apostles sheepishly complied when Jesus ordered that they surrender their scanty food supply.
 He blessed this meager offering and the miracle happened.
 It was not only enough, but after thousands had eaten their fill, there was more left over than what they’d started with in the first place.

 It never ceases to amaze me at how much energy we put into making excuses.
 “I don’t even earn enough to feed my own family, how can I be expected to give?”
 “I haven’t studied the faith enough to be a religious education teacher.”
 “I trip over my words when I try to explain my faith–I’ll just evangelize through good example.”

 Who could have guessed how God would multiply the loaves and fishes offered by an Albanian nun named Teresa when she walked into the slums of Calcutta to minister to those dying in the streets?
 Imagine if she had said “No, Lord, this is beyond me.”
 Imagine if Peter had not reconsidered after saying “Leave me, Lord, for I am a sinful man” (Lk 5:8).
 Imagine if the apostles had saved the five loaves and fish for themselves instead of offering them to the crowd that wouldn’t have been satisfied with them anyway.

 “But,” you may protest, “Isn’t this miracle story about the Eucharist?”
 Absolutely.
 In the Eucharist we bring the very ordinary work of our hands, bread and wine, and join to this the offering of our very ordinary lives.
 Through the invocation of the Spirit and the Word of God, this offering is transformed into the Body and Blood of Christ, the Bread of Life and the Cup of eternal salvation.
 We offer him the work of our hands and our broken humanity, and he transforms these things into perfect humanity and life-giving divinity.
 And with this he not only feeds us but empowers us to feed the whole world.